Context LatticeBy Private Memory Corp

 • /health returns ok for orchestrator and connected services.

-• /status (with x-api-key) lists Memory Bank and Qdrant connectivity.
+• /status (with x-api-key) lists Memory Bank and Qdrant connectivity; pgvector appears when enabled in full/operator stacks.

 • /telemetry/fanout (with x-api-key) shows queue depth/retry counters and lettaAutoPrune.state.